rzommers/MISO/rtd/source/index.md

 1. Go to [HYPRE GitHub](https://github.com/hypre-space/hypre)
 2. Download version 2.28.0 (this is NOT the current version; go to the "Releases" section to see past versions)
-3. Unzip the folder and extract it to [path_to_motor_folder]/Dependencies Note that the default browser download is to Windows.
+3. Unzip the folder and extract it to [path_to_motor_folder]/Dependencies Note that if using WSL, the default browser download is to Windows.
 Drag and drop the extracted files in file explorer to copy them from Windows over to Linux
 4. Additional information can be found in the README.md and INSTALL.md files for configuration and installation

 Enter the terminal and navigate to the motor folder.
 Use the following lines of code to configure and install HYPRE.